ArduPilot/ardupilot_wiki/dev/source/docs/rover-adding-a-new-drive-mode.rst

 .. image:: ../images/rover_architecture.png
     :target: ../_images/rover_architecture.png

 #.
-Pick a name for the new mode (i.e. "NEW_MODE") and add it to the mode enum in `defines.h <https://github.com/ArduPilot/ardupilot/blob/master/APMrover2/defines.h#L29>`__ as "NEW_MODE" has been added below.
+Pick a name for the new mode (i.e. "NEW_MODE") and add it to the mode enum in `mode.h <https://github.com/ardupilot/ardupilot/blob/master/APMrover2/mode.h#L21>`__ as "NEW_MODE" has been added below.

    ::